IntellectualSites/PlotSquared/README.md

 ---

+PlotSquared is a land and world management plugin for Minecraft.
+It includes several highly configurable world generators.
+You can create plots of land in existing worlds using plot clusters, or you can have a full world of plots.

 For the end user, PlotSquared is packed with a tonne of cool features.
 It allows you to merge plots, and build together with your friends.
 You can also change a lot of plot specific settings in the form of